-- What is frequency mixing? - What is the purpose of super-heterodyne receivers? - Know the block diagram for a super-heterodyne receiver. - How does a super-heterodyne receiver work? - Justify (mathematically) the equations for the two choices of the local oscillator frequency.
+- What is frequency mixing? - What is the purpose of super-heterodyne receivers? - How does a super-heterodyne receiver work? - Justify (mathematically) the equations for the two choices of the local oscillator frequency.

 DSBSC signals and modulation diagrams

 - Know the block diagrams (how to draw them, and how to build them in lab). - Know how the signals change during the modulation and demodulation processes. - Know the differences between DSBSC and DSBLC, and the advantages and disadvantages of each.